 - Centers for Medicare and Medicaid Services

 Holly has also handled investigations conducted under the Foreign Intelligence Surveillance Act (“FISA”).

 Holly conducts numerous internal investigations for business, nonprofit, or governmental entities that suspect wrongdoing within their organizations, often working in collaboration with law enforcement authorities.

 In the area of civil litigation, Holly has represented companies, their owners, and their officers and directors in lawsuits involving complex contract disputes, corporate control and governance (e.g., suits between minority and majority shareholders), various business torts, and allegations of breach of fiduciary duty.
 She has also litigated cases involving gaming regulations, patent infringement, trade secrets, false advertising, consumer fraud, and securities fraud.

 Holly has litigated health insurance issues and media issues including defamation cases and open records disputes.
 She has litigated health care cases involving the False Claims Act, the Stark Law, and the Anti-Kickback statute.
 She has also litigated employment law issues of noncompetition and nonsolicitation agreements and claims of discrimination, retaliation, and wrongful termination.

-Earlier in her career, when she devoted more of her time to the practice of employment law, Holly was recognized by Chambers and Partners USA for blending her “detailed, go-getting approach” with her “calm and collected manner.”
+Earlier in her career, when she devoted more of her time to the practice of employment law, Holly was recognized by Chambers USA for blending her “detailed, go-getting approach” with her “calm and collected manner.”